2022–23 Southern Counties East Football League

-The 2022–23 Southern Counties East Football League season will be the 57th in the history of the Southern Counties East Football League, and the seventh year the competition will have two divisions, the Premier Division and Division One, at levels 9 and 10 of the English football league system.
+The 2022–23 Southern Counties East Football League season was the 57th in the history of the Southern Counties East Football League, and the seventh year the competition has two divisions, the Premier Division and Division One, at levels 9 and 10 of the English football league system.

-The provisional club allocations for steps 5 and 6 were announced by The Football Association on 12 May.
+The provisional club allocations for steps 5 and 6 were announced by The Football Association on 12 May 2022.